waelhammoudeh/overpass-4-slackware/README.md

 Guide Organization:

-This guide details are provided in three "README" files found in the directory for "overpass-slackbuild" in this repository as follows:
+This guide details are provided in three "README" files found in the directory "Guide" in this repository as follows:

  1. README : hardware requirements and software installation.
  2. README.data : all about OSM data file you need for the database.
- 3. README.web : shows basic setup for Apache web server.
+ 3. README.web : shows basic setup for Apache web server on local machine.

+Upgrade:

+ If upgrading from earlier overpass version, just make sure to stop "dispatcher" before you do the upgrade.

 ### DISCLAIMER: